 Recommendations will include guidance and implementation step details to be fit for use in other areas across North Carolina where regional ITS signal system integration efforts would be applicable.
 Exult Engineering was selected as the lead consultant.
 The study is centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuquay-Varina, Holly Springs, and Morrisville.
 A CTT meeting was held in September to discuss various details of the upcoming implementation plan, as well as the first ITS Regional Working Group meeting in October.
 A Study Oversight Team/Core Technical Team combined meeting was held in November to discuss different scenarios for operations and maintenance and the Implementation Plan draft.
 A CTT meeting was held in December discussing comments received on the implementation chapters, IT issues with IT staff from each CTT jurisdiction, and upcoming Operations and Maintenance chapters.
-Small group meetings are being planned with each jurisdiction in January and the next CTT meeting is on January 26, 2022.
-The project is anticipated to be completed by April 2022.
+Small group meetings were held during January along with a CTT meeting that focused on operations and maintenances challenges.
+The consultant team has released additional chapters for review by the study team.
+The next CTT meeting is anticipated to be held in March with the project expected to be completed by end of April 2022.
 (Staff Contact: Brandon Watson)